 If you want your bulb-like vegetables to reach full size, just plant one per pocket.
 If you like to harvest when they are smaller and more tender, you can plant 3 per pocket.
 It just depends on your personal preference.
 Always use a lightweight, peat or coconut coir – based mix for growing vegetables in a container garden.We like Pro-Mix or Happy Frog, but you could use your favorite container mix or ask your local garden center what works best in your area.

-Each GreenStalk tier is 11” deep, so you can grow full length carrots.
+Each GreenStalk Original tier is 10” deep, so you can grow full length carrots.
 We love to plant 3-5 carrots per pocket and harvest periodically.
 We end up getting some small and some fully-grown carrots.
 Always grow carrots from seed – they will grow better, and it will save you money!

 Sweet potatoes grow best from slips (basically starter plants).
 We plant every other pocket of the GreenStalk Vertical Planter and that’s more than enough for the entire tower to be covered in beautiful green leaves.
 Did you know that you can also eat the leaves?!
 We did a whole post about growing sweet potatoes vertically here, and we did an update here.